Tchernobill/Confluence/Arcs/Characters/Zara Arc - Trauma.md

 - **Dominance is a shield** — she plays the aggressor not out of lust, but out of fear.
 - **Emotional connections are dangerous** — because the only person she ever trusted _broke her_.

-She is **drawn to violent, powerful men**, not out of desire for abuse — but as if testing them: _Will you break me?
+She is **drawn to violent, powerful people**, not out of desire for abuse — but as if testing them: _Will you break me?
 Or will you protect me?_

 Plausible and powerful foundation for her association between sex and violence, from a **psychological, neurobiological, and narrative** perspective.